 Cost: Varies

-Description: Topics include First Aid and Pediatric Cardiopulmonary Resuscitation (CPR).
-Child care center staff have the option to attend a First Aid/Pediatric CPR training course offered through their local CCR&R or attend/hire a certified trainer/vendor.
+Description: Topics include Pediatric First Aid and Pediatric Cardiopulmonary Resuscitation (CPR).
+Child care center staff have the option to attend a Pediatric First Aid/Pediatric CPR training course offered through their local CCR&R or attend/hire a certified trainer/vendor.
 The trainer/vendor must be certified by a recognized health organization.
 The Pediatric CPR training course must offer a hands-on skills practice.
 Examples of a few of the recognized health organizations are: American Safety and Health Institute, American Red Cross, and the American Heart Association.

-How to take this training: First Aid and Pediatric CPR training is usually offered in person.
+How to take this training: Pediatric First Aid and Pediatric CPR training is usually offered in person.
 However, during the public health crisis, hybrid models may be available.
 Contact your local CCR&R or authorized training vendor for more information.

 If you have questions or need additional information, contact your local CCR&R.